 In the immediate vicinity of Leeson Street are some beautiful green spaces.
 Iveagh Gardens, for example, dates back to the Victorian times and backs onto The National Concert Hall.
 Its landscaped grounds make for an inspiring walk.
 St. Stephen’s Green is equally as pretty.
 It includes an ornamental lake, waterfall and children’s playground.

-With the Premier Suites viewings out the way, it was time to head to Saint Augustine Street Apartments: an excellently located Staycity property in Smithfield.
+With the Premier Suites viewings out the way, it was time to head to Staycity Dublin Saint Augustine Street: an excellently located Staycity property in Smithfield.
 Business travellers will have no problem in getting there from Dublin International Airport, given that it’s only 14 miles away.
 A regular bus service also runs along the river.
 The 24-hour reception at Saint Augustine is a big bonus, as is the on-site parking.